 - The Institute for Study Abroad, Butler University (IFSA-Butler): offers semester, year or summer study abroad opportunities at any one of more than 90 universities in 15 countries

-- International Studies Abroad (ISA): offers academic year, semester, summer, and intensive month-long programs in Europe and Latin America, with an emphasis on Spanish-speaking countries.
+- International Studies Abroad (ISA): offers academic year, semester, summer, and intensive month-long programs in Europe, Latin America, South Africa, New Zealand, Australia, Fiji, and Southeast Asia

 - School for Field Studies: offers semester and summer hands-on environmental studies programs in five countries.